Clearing Up Adult Acne

-There are many “systems” or “programs” on the market.
-The most recommended regime is a two step process.
+There are many “products” or “programs” on the market.
+The most recommended regime is a two-step process.
 The first step involves a good medicated cleanser.
 Any of the popular brands that contain benzoyl peroxide or salicylic acid will work.
 This will keep the affected pores from becoming infected, causing further inflammation or scarring.
-Second, exfoliate with a salicylic acid treatment.
-They key is to only use this regime two to three times per week to clear up adult acne.
+Second, exfoliate with salicylic acid treatment.
+The key is to only use this regime two to three times per week to clear up adult acne.

-Just remember that if you’re suffering from adult acne, don’t seek out over-the- counter remedies targeting teens.
+Adult Acne Treatment Care Just remembers that if you’re suffering from adult acne, don’t seek out over-the-counter remedies targeting teens.
 Your skin, as you’re already well aware, is not that of a teen’s.
 Adult skin is much dryer, so o-t-c acne treatments with drying agents meant for the oily skin of teenagers will make your adult acne case much worse.